 The revised schedule for Judy’s continued engagement at The Palace was published on this day.
 Check out those prices!

-Hedda Hopper listed Judy as one of the stars who was rallying around the sick Dottie Ponedel.
-Dottie was Judy’s (and other stars’) makeup artist for years, giving her special brand of makeup and more than that, being a friend and confidant.
+December 12, 1955: Hedda Hopper listed Judy as one of the stars who was rallying around the sick Dottie Ponedel.
+Dottie was Judy’s (and other stars’) makeup artist for years, providing her special brand of makeup and more than that, being a friend and confidant.

 Check out Meredith Ponedel’s recent wonderful book about Dottie.
 Purchase it on Amazon here.